futuro/just-enough-aws/README.md

 3. How to upload a object (slurp a page/image from the web and convert to byte array)
 4. How to make that object world-readable
 5. How to show the url for that object

+* Make a function that takes an operation keyword and returns its slurped documentation website contents.
+This is so the REBL can display them in the view pane.
+Maybe build that during the demo?
+* One difference between `aws/doc` and just reading the doc string in REBL is that the doc command will print out the request body, required keys, and the return body type.